single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-ember.md

 ```

 ## Usage with ember cli
 For the most part, you can get applications that use [ember cli](https://ember-cli.com/) to work pretty seamlessly with single-spa.
-Maybe the biggest thing you'll have to worry about is that ember-cli assumes that it controls the entire html page, whereas a single-spa application does not.
-However, usually we can achieve equivalent behavior by just loading the vendor and app bundles into the html page dynamically, instead of baking them right into the html page.
+Maybe the biggest thing you'll have to worry about is that ember-cli assumes that it controls the entire HTML page, whereas a single-spa application does not.
+However, usually we can achieve equivalent behavior by just loading the vendor and app bundles into the HTML page dynamically, instead of baking them right into the HTML page.
 Below is a description of the known things you should do when setting up an ember-cli application with single-spa:

 First, since the ember cli only supports dependencies from bower, you'll need to do: